eadorin/target-enhancements/readme.md

 1. Select the options that you want and save
 -->

-## TODO List
+## TODO List and bug fix

-- [Medium priority] Full integration of i18 lang label
+- [Low priority] Full integration of i18

-- [Medium priority] Full integration of all hoook with lib-wrapper module
+- [Low priority] Full integration of all hoook with lib-wrapper module

 - [Low priority] Integration of 'color settings' module for make choose color of target by single use on module settings